tomas-fryza/avr-course/Labs/01-tools/README.md

 ## Experiments on your own

-1. Install AVR development tools on your computer.
+1. Choose one variant and install the AVR development tools on your computer.

-2. Modify the blink example to repeatedly display the `DE2` string on the LED in Morse code.
+2. Modify the `01-tools` application so that the string `DE2` is repeatedly displayed on the LED in the Morse code.

-3. Simulate the previous task in SimulIDE.
+3. Simulate the Morse code application in SimulIDE.

 ## Lab assignment

-1. Link to your GitHub repository.
+1. Give me a link to your `Digital-electronics-2` repository on GitHub.

 2. Blink example.
 Submit:
     * Answers to questions: What is the meaning of `|`, `&`, `^`, `~`, `<<` binary operators?
 Write a truth table and explain the use of operators with examples.